annelisesaive/Decoding_amusement_ML/README.md

-# A Time-Resolved Machine-Learning Model to Predict the Intensity of Amusement during Watching Humorous Videos
+# A Time-Resolved Machine-Learning Model to Predict the Intensity of Amusement during Video Viewing

 Code for the paper "Wait for it!
 Predicting the time course of humorous amusement using machine learning"